 2. Ditch social media completely

 - Don’t stalk your ex: If you keep on stalking your ex and come across his or her pictures that indicate he or she is doing well and is happy after the breakup, you will only torture yourself with questions that may never be answered

 - Don’t run after closure: You might be prompted to seek answers for them as well.
 So not seeing them daily or avoiding knowing what is happening in their life could help you move on in a better way.
-You will be able to get over the person you love so deeply.
+You will be able to get over the person you love so deeply

 Related Reading: Relationship Expert Suggests 10 Ways To Call Off An Engagement